-With such an established product at its heart, it would be all too easy to sit on its laurels but Ray-Ban has long been as interested in innovation as its own heritage.
-But when your starting point is an icon of its own, how do you pursue the new, without attempting to reinvent the wheel?
+With such an established product at its heart, it would be all too easy for it to rest on its laurels, yet Ray-Ban has long been as interested in innovation as it is in its own heritage.
+But when your starting point is an icon of its own, how do you pursue the new without attempting to reinvent the wheel?

-“On one side we respect where we came from, so we talk about heritage and authenticity,” explains Ray-Ban’s global brand director, Sara Beneventi.
+“On one side, we respect where we came from, so we talk about heritage and authenticity,” explains Ray-Ban’s global brand director, Sara Beneventi.
 “We talk in some way about our past, but we always try to reinvent it.
 We don’t consider Ray-Ban a fashion brand; we’re more a kind of cool, trendy brand.
-But on the other side we want to make sure that it’s not just about design or style, but about quality, innovation and everyday comfort.”
+But on the other side, we want to make sure that it’s not just about design or style, but it’s really about quality, innovation and everyday comfort.”

 This summer, Ray-Ban launched its District 1937 collection, which has been five years in the making, according to Lucia Morini, a product manager at Luxotica, the Italian owner of Ray-Ban.
-On first sight the frames are familiar – the wayfarer, the aviator and the more recent addition, Erica, are all present and correct.
-But, upon closer inspection the frames are crafted from surprising materials – the most experimental of which are leather, velvet and denim.
+At first sight, the frames within the collection are familiar – the wayfarer, the aviator and the more recent addition, Erica, are all present and correct.
+But, upon closer inspection, the frames are crafted from surprising materials – the most experimental of which are leather, velvet and denim.
 “What is new is not the design, but the materials,” Beneventi says.
 “They are in some way unexpected in eyewear.”

 To celebrate the launch of the new collection, the brand held a party in the Garment District of Manhattan, which gave its name to the collection, where artists who work with each of the materials were commissioned to create original pieces tied to the collection – including a huge denim portrait of Debbie Harry –wearing Ray-Bans, naturally – by the artist Ian Berry.
 Musical performances from Blondie and the emerging band MS MR were chosen to represent the innovative spirit behind the collection and the brand’s ties to New York.

-“Blondie represents the unconventional punk rock period of Ray-Ban,” Beneventi says.
-“Let’s say on one side we have the original wayfarer as an icon and you have Blondie who is an icon from the music world.
-On the other side you have MS MR, who represents reinvention: we reinvent traditional materials, they reinvent rock music.”
+“Blondie represents the unconventional punk-rock period of Ray-Ban,” Beneventi says.
+“Let’s say on one side, we have the original wayfarer as an icon and you have Blondie who is an icon from the music world.
+On the other side, you have MS MR, who represent reinvention.
+We reinvent traditional materials, they reinvent rock music.”

-While other women her age may be more comfortable in pastels and pearls, Harry wore a leather mini skirt at the launch party, and a top designed to emulate sleeves of tattoos – such freedom of spirit is a perfect fit for the Ray-Ban project.
+While other women her age may be more comfortable in pastels and pearls, Harry wore a leather mini skirt for her performance at the launch party, and a top designed to emulate sleeves of tattoos – such freedom of spirit is a perfect fit for the Ray-Ban project.

-“Somehow or other a reputation of style from those early days has stuck with me,” Harry says in a way that is defiant rather that deprecating.
-“The punk ideal was radical, and anti-social and everything was laced with a lot of irony and that’s an underlying theme to [everything I do today].”
+“Somehow or other, a reputation for style from those early days has stuck with me,” Harry says, in a way that is defiant rather that self-deprecating.
+“The punk ideal was radical and anti-social, and everything was laced with a lot of irony, and that’s an underlying theme to [everything I do today].”